Carrots Are Orange

 Ah, Amelia Earhart was a pioneer who continues to teach generation after generation.
 Her message is timeless.
 In other words, we are all capable of doing great things.

-The illustrations are cute, sure to win the hearts of children (my boys aged 3.5 and 5 liked them).
-The writing is geared towards lower elementary aged children.
+The illustrations are cute and sure to win children’s hearts (my boys, aged 3.5 and 5, liked them).
+The writing is geared toward lower elementary-aged children.

 Teach Children about Courage - Back of the Bus